Sudjiran Resosudarmo: Career

+He was a special consultant on the development of one of the first dictionaries of geology and geography terms in Indonesia: Kamus Istilah Geology dan Geography.

 In 1960s, Sudjiran played an important role in developing East-West Center (EWC)’s activities in Indonesia.
 Despite deteriorating relations between the United States and Indonesia during that period, Sudjiran's mentoring of American students interested in Indonesia was the embodiment of EWC ideals.
 He helped them prepare for study in Indonesia, and, once there, his extended family welcomed them into their homes; often during trying economic times.
 For his contribution to the EWC, since 2019, his name has been listed in the EAST-WEST Center Wall of Honor.

 Education

 Sudjiran Resosudarmo was born on 13 February 1920 (though formally recorded as born on 22 August 1922) in a small village in Boyolali District, Central Java, called Cepoko Sawit.
 As some grew up in a small village, Sudjiran's educational opportunities were limited, by the Dutch colonial government, to 3 years of elementary education (Tweede Inlandsche School or Sekolah Ongko Loro).
 Determined, however, he continued on to a teacher training school for "natives" (Hollandsche Indische Kweekschool or Sekolah Guru Bantu); embarking upon an academic road which led to an undergraduate degree in Jakarta and on to the East-West Center (EWC) and graduate degree programs in the United States of America.

 He received his Sarjana degree in Geography Education in 1965 from Universitas Indonesia, his M.A. in geography from the University of Hawaii in 1970; followed by a Ph.D. in 1977.
 The title of his dissertation is Climatic Water Balance and Agricultural Production in the Northern Plain of West Java.